antmicro/parallella-quickstart/doc/quickstart-guide/source/software.rst

       source /path/to/your/ps7_init.tcl
       ps7_init
       init_user
-      source stub.tcl
+      source /path/to/your/stub.tcl
       target 64

 #.
-Continue in xmd
+After configuring Zynq chip, software application (e.g. U-Boot) has to be load into onto it.
+This can be done either with xmd:

    .. code-block:: tcl

       dow </path/to/yours/>u-boot.elf
       con

-#. or Run gdb
+   or via gdb:

    .. code-block:: gdb